 International Development Publications

-Literature that has come to the attention of ECSP in the past year on population, environmental change, and security issues.
+The guide lists by theme literature that has come to the attention of ECSP in the past year on population, environmental change, and security issues.

 Section 1 presents an overview of green NGO development in Hong Kong, Mainland China, and Taiwan, and paints pictures of three diverse environmental movements.
 Also includes Foreword and Table of Contents.

 This textbook seeks to introduce the multidisciplinary facets of freshwater management by considering its political, economic, legal, environmental, and hydrological aspects.

 Complete set of commentaries on the future of environmental security by Geoffrey D. Dabelko, Jared Diamond, Margaret Brusasco-Mackenzie, Erika Weinthal, Richard Cincotta, Roger-Mark De Souza, Richard Matthew, and Bryan McDonald.